Ductwork Installation and Maintenance Safety

 The first step towards incident prevention in the HVAC sector is a more rigorous focus on safety training for all employees.
 In addition, there are a number of measures that can be implemented in order to avoid or mitigate hazardous situations.

 For example, using the correct personal protective equipment can significantly reduce the number of injuries caused by same-level falls.
 Furthermore, when employees are required to work at heights, they must be able to choose the right gear for the task, as well as assess any potential fall hazards and immediately implement fall arrest strategies in case of an emergency.

-Although working in confined space is, at this time, unavoidable in the HVAC sector, industrial ductwork can be fabricated in such a manner as to allow for easier and safer access.
+Although working in a confined space is, at this time, unavoidable in the HVAC sector, industrial ductwork can be fabricated in such a manner as to allow for easier and safer access.
 In addition, employees can be provided with non-cumbersome access equipment, as well as respirators when they are likely to encounter a hazardous atmosphere.
 To alleviate the strain on workers’ bodies during ductwork installation, vacuum and duct lifts can be implemented.

 Safety Courses Recommended for Ductwork Installation and Maintenance